khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 - **Large**: **288px × 288px** frame size.
 Used for feature promotion.
 - **Medium**: **144px × 144px** frame size.
 Used for empty states, error states, and banners.
 - **Small** ("spot" illustration): **72px × 72px** frame size.
 Used when space is limited.
 - **Extra small**: **36px × 36px** frame size.
-Used for illustration elements that comprise a larger group of multiple elements or to connect other elements in the UI.
+Used for individual illustration elements that are combined with other elements to form a larger composition, or to connect other elements in the UI.

 <figure class="figure" role="figure" aria-label="Focal point grid sizes: large, medium, and small">
   <img class="figure-img p-a-5" src="/img/illus-focal-point.svg" alt="Large, medium, and small focal point grid sizes" role="img" />